kcmeehan/ModelComparison/README.md

 ## 2. Usage

-To run the streamlit app:

-Go into the RepPoints directory, and run the streamlit command
+To run the streamlit app, go into the RepPoints directory, and run the streamlit command:

 ```bash
 cd Reppoints